Martiusweb/asynctest/doc/asynctest.case.rst

         .. versionadded:: 0.8

+    .. decorator:: lenient

+        Deactivate all checks performed after a test ran.

+        It is a shortcut to :func:`fail_on` with all checks set to ``False``.

+        .. versionadded:: 0.8

     .. decorator:: asynctest.ignore_loop

        By default, a test fails if the loop did not run during the test